JohnDMcMaster/prawnmap/README.md

-# pr0nmap
+# prawnmap

 Creates a web page that allows the user to zoom and pan on a very high resolution image.
-Intended to help users view high resolution die photos on siliconpr0n.org
+Intended to help users view high resolution die photos on siliconprawn.org

 It can ingest either large .jpg files or a directory containing tiles